-In 2016 AgHeritage began co-hosting a biennial Arkansas State-wide FCS Young Beginning Farmer Conference.
+AgHeritage FCS co-hosts a biennial Arkansas State-wide FCS Young Beginning Farmer Conference.
 This is a joint effort among all Arkansas Farm Credit associations.
 The conference was designed to provide attendees the opportunity to network with their peers and experienced professionals in finance, credit and economics.
 State and national expert speakers cover topics that impact YBS producers including the current economic outlook, strategic business planning and financial and risk management.